What are T Levels - and how will they help my teen go to university or get a job?

 confirmation that the industry placement has been completed to a minimum standard

-If your child does not pass all elements of their T Level, a T Level statement of achievement outlining the elements that have been completed will be provided instead.
+If your teen does not pass all elements of their T Level, a T Level statement of achievement outlining the elements that have been completed will be provided instead.

 Can my child apply to university after completing their T Level?

+Yes!
 T Levels have been designed to provide students with the knowledge, skills and experience needed to progress onto a range of options including work, higher education or apprenticeships.
 UCAS tariff points have been allocated to T Levels for those wanting to go on to university.
+Even if your teen doesn't pass all aspects of their T Level, they may still gain enough UCAS points to head to university, if that's what they want to do.

 UCAS Tariff points T Level grade ( A level equivalent)